Victoria Banks: Music career

 Victoria has had songwriting success in Australia in 2019 with multi-week #1 "Flamethrower" recorded by Christie Lamb, and again in 2019 with two #1 singles released back-to-back by Amber Lawrence ("Heart" and "Hell to Hallelujah").

 Banks presented "That's a Country Song" to the country duo Florida Georgia Line on NBC's Songland on May 18, 2020 to an enthusiastic reception from panelist songwriter Shane McAnally, who called her "the real deal".

 In February 2020, Capitol Records Nashville artist Mickey Guyton debuted the single "What Are You Gonna Tell Her?" (co-written by Guyton and Banks with Emma-Lee and producer Karen Kosowski) to a standing ovation of country radio programmers during the Universal Music Group Country Radio Seminar event at Nashville's Ryman Auditorium.
 In September 2020, Guyton performed the song on the Academy of Country Music Awards with Keith Urban accompanying on piano, making history as the first Black woman to perform an original song on the awards show.
 A special display about the song - including text messages from Banks' phone on the day of the song's conception - was featured in a 2021 exhibit in Nashville's Country Music Hall of Fame.

 Guyton's subsequent EP, "Bridges", included 3 songs co-written by Banks.
 Guyton followed up with a 2021 ACM Awards performance of the Banks co-written "Hold On", backed up by the Belmont University choir.
-Guyton's 2021 release of the full-length album "Remember Her Name" includes 4 songs co-written by Banks.
+Guyton's 2021 release of the full-length album "Remember Her Name" includes 4 songs co-written by Banks, and earned a Best Country Album nomination at the 2022 Grammy Awards.
+Guyton released another single co-penned with Banks, "Scary Love", in 2024.

-Victoria's "Uncovered" album, for which she wrote, engineered, produced, and played all instruments on every track (except for a guest appearance by fiddle player Larry Franklin), was released in May 2020.
+Victoria's "Uncovered" album, a COVID lockdown project for which she wrote, engineered, produced, and played all instruments on every track (except for a guest appearance by fiddle player Larry Franklin), was released independently in May 2020.
 It includes 9 songs, 8 of which have previously been recorded by other artists.

+Banks co-write Reba McEntire's 2024 single "I Can't", which McEntire debuted with live performances on ABC's The Voice and the 2024 ACM Awards.